 Before brewing your first K-cup, we have to point out a few things.

-Keurigs come in different models.
+All Keurig models are different.
 While the general process of operating them is roughly the same, there might be minute differences when it comes to brew sizes and strengths, the kind of drinks served (some models can brew both hot and cold drinks), etcetera.

 - A Keurig machine